Back to blog

 Writing (8)

-1. Headline variants — Generate N headlines for X targeting Y. CRAFT.
+1. Headline variants — Generate N headlines for X targeting Y. CRAFT framework.

-2. Email subject lines — 30 subject variants by category.
+2. Email subject lines — 30 subject-line variants grouped by emotional category.
 CRAFT.

-3. Cold email — 3 outreach variants with specific opener.
+3. Cold email — 3 outreach variants, each with a specific, non-generic opener.
 CARE.

-4. LinkedIn post (operator voice) — Provocative claim → 3 supports → contrarian → close.
+4. LinkedIn post (operator voice) — Provocative claim → 3 supports → contrarian turn → soft close.

 Code (6)

-1. Function from spec — CoT walkthrough → impl → 5 unit tests.
+1. Function from spec — Chain-of-thought walkthrough → implementation → 5 unit tests.

-2. Stack trace parser — Step by step diagnosis + top 3 hypotheses.
+2. Stack trace parser — Step-by-step diagnosis plus top 3 ranked hypotheses.

-3. Code review (4-dimension) — Severity-tiered comments by dimension.
+3. Code review (4-dimension) — Severity-tiered comments across correctness, performance, readability, security.

-4. Refactor for testability — Extract pure → inject deps → tests.
+4. Refactor for testability — Extract pure functions → inject dependencies → add tests.

-5. JSON entity extractor — Schema-aware structured output.
+5. JSON entity extractor — Schema-aware structured output from messy text.

-6. README writer — Standard structure for any project.
+6. README writer — Standard project README structure for any repo.

 Research (5)

-2. Multi-interview pattern — Cross-interview synthesis at scale.
+2. Multi-interview pattern finder — Cross-interview synthesis at scale; surface recurring themes.

-3. Competitive teardown — 5 differentiation gaps + 3 opportunities.
+3. Competitive teardown — 5 differentiation gaps plus 3 opportunities.

-4. Survey design — 10-question mixed-format with insight per question.
+4. Survey design — 10-question mixed-format survey with the insight each question targets.

-5. VOC extraction — Verbatim phrases from reviews/tickets.
+5. Voice-of-customer extraction — Pull verbatim phrases from reviews and support tickets.

 Decisions (4)

-1. Vendor decision matrix — Weighted score across criteria + tie-breakers.
+1. Vendor decision matrix — Weighted scores across criteria plus tie-breaker logic.

-2. Hiring rubric — 5 dimensions × behavioral indicators.
+2. Hiring rubric — 5 dimensions, each with behavioral indicators.

-3. Product spec from pain — Problem → success criteria → scope → out-of-scope.
+3. Product spec from pain — Problem → success criteria → in-scope → explicitly out-of-scope.

-4. Quarterly OKR draft — 3 OKRs with KRs and leading indicators.
+4. Quarterly OKR draft — 3 objectives, each with key results and leading indicators.

 Personal (4)

-2. Email triage — Categorize 20 emails + 1-line response per "respond now".
+2. Email triage — Categorize 20 emails plus a one-line draft reply for each "respond now."

-3. Async update synthesizer — 100-word digest from Slack noise.
+3. Async update synthesizer — 100-word digest from a wall of Slack noise.

-4. Travel itinerary — Day-by-day with anchors + walking distance + restaurants.
+4. Travel itinerary — Day-by-day plan with anchor activities, walking distances, and restaurant picks.

 Image / video (3)